Sydney Colson: Personal life

 Colson has two siblings, Simmie IV and Simone.
 She is openly lesbian.

 Colson began taking acting classes in January 2021.
 Colson is close friends with former Aces teammate Theresa Plaisance, with whom she starred in The Syd & TP Show, an unscripted buddy comedy series co-produced by Ryan Reynolds's Maximum Effort and Fubo.
+In July 2025, Colson and Plaisance launched a podcast, "Unsupervised" (produced by Togethxr) where they discuss basketball news as well as broader popular culture.

 In September 2024, Colson debuted her signature sneaker in partnership with Creative Control, becoming the brand's first-ever signature shoe athlete and one of only three players in the WNBA to have a signature sneaker.
 In October 2024, Colson appeared in a TikTok ad campaign for Togethxr and Aflac alongside Aces' teammate, Kate Martin.